visika/tesi-magistrale/thesis.typ

   Molecular crystals play an important role in the field of materials science, particularly in drug development, electronics, and renewable energy sectors.

-  In this work we will study the properties of molecular crystals, using recently developed Machine Learning potentials to model their behaviour and characteristics.
-We will be primarily focusing on water as the initial subject, followed by a study of a selection of other molecular crystals.
+  In this work, we will use recently developed #glspl("mlp") to model the behaviour and characteristics of molecular crystals, using water as the object of study, given the vast coverage in literature.

   Traditional approaches often grapple with the trade-off between computational expense and accuracy.
 The application of Machine Learning potentials captures